ComPHPPuebla/slim-modules/README.md

 * Group your service definitions in service providers classes
 * Group and configure your controllers in controller providers classes
 * Group all your application controllers and services in single classes
+* Register all your application middleware in a single class

 ## Tests